rootiest/zippy-klipper_config/extras/filament_change/README.md

 - `LENGTH` Allows you to override the length used in the `PURGE` and `UNLOAD_FILAMENT` macros.
 - `FAST` Allows you to override the "fast" length for the `LOAD_FILAMENT` macro
 - `SLOW` Allows you to override the "slow" length for the `LOAD_FILAMENT` macro
+-  `SENSOR` Allows you to override the sensor being controlled by the `ENABLEFILAMENTSENSOR` and `DISABLEFILAMENTSENSOR` macros

+## Additional Steps

+Virtually all of this macro package can be used without making any modifications to your existing configuration.
+Instead, they rely on the variables to configure their behavior.

+There is one exception to this however:

+When using the automated sensor toggling via the `auto_sensor`, you must add a command to your `START_PRINT` and `END_PRINT` macros.

+This change is described above in the documentation for that `auto_sensor` variable, but the necessary changes will also be listed below:

+Near/at the end of your `START_PRINT` macro, just before the print begins, add the following:

+    ENABLEFILAMENTSENSOR

+Near/at the end of your `END_PRINT` macro add the following:

+    DISABLEFILAMENTSENSOR

+This will ensure the sensor is enabled at the start of prints and then disabled again after the print completes.
+This works in concert with a delayed_gcode macro that disables the sensor at startup.

+This helps to prevent accidental triggering outside of prints when performing maintenance and other tasks.

 # Changelog